sap-tutorials/sap-build-apps/tutorials/codejam-events-process-8/codejam-events-process-8.md

     Click **Deploy**.

     You now get a new dialog to select values for all the environment variables you created for this project.
-In his case, you created a destination variable for your action, in order to select the destination for connecting to your backend system.
+In this case, you created a destination variable for your action, in order to select the destination for connecting to your backend system.

     ![Destinations](assets/release5.png)